 Laboratory Rotation Scientific Poster

-At the end of the first rotation (usually fall), students will prepare a scientific poster describing their research project.
+At the end of the fall rotation, students will prepare a scientific poster describing their research project.
 Instruction on creating scientific posters will be provided towards the end of the fall quarter.
-The poster with all of the required elements substantially complete (see below) is expected to be submitted in electronic form is due by 11:55 pm on Friday of exam week for the quarter.
-Posters are to be submitted to dropbox.
-Students will finalize and present their posters during one of the recruiting events in winter quarter.
-(Students doing a rotation in the summer before their first year may elect to create a poster for their summer or fall rotation.)
+The poster with all of the required elements substantially complete (see below) is expected to be submitted in electronic form (Powerpoint or PDF) is due by 11:55 pm on Friday of exam week for the quarter.